|Your cart is currently empty|

 It would only be fair to discuss some FTF issues that are ammo related.
 I’ve seen commercially produced ammo that had no gun powder in the case.
 I’ve seen primers that were contaminated with oils from loading machines, while going through the loading process.
 Both of those situations obviously lead to FTF’s.
 It would be extremely rare for an American made primer to be dysfunctional from the factory, but I suppose that is possible too, although I’ve not seen it in tens of millions of primers that have gone through my factory.

 The most common cause of ammo related FTF’s, in my experience, is from modern penetrating oils or solvents being left in the guns firing mechanism after a thorough cleaning.
-Those solvents, that have been designed expressly to penetrate, if left to excess inside the firing mechanism, can get into the primer pocket and contaminate the primer.
+Those solvents, that have been designed expressly to penetrate, if left to excess inside the firing mechanism of a loaded firearm, can get into the primer pocket and contaminate the primer.
 I’ve had folks make fun of me for doing this, but after I thoroughly clean any of my guns, I fire them some, just to work all excess fluids out of the firing mechanism and to make sure the gun actually works (imagine that) after it was taken apart and reassembled.
+More “failures to function”, of various causes, happen on the first shot fired after a firearm has been taken apart and reassembled!